Nevada Common Interest Communities Website Law

 Summary

 Common Interest Communities (HOAs & Condo Associations) in Nevada with 150 units or more are required to have websites under a law (NV Rev Stat § 116.31069) passed in 2021 and effective January 1, 2023.
-This law requires associations to establish and maintain a secure internet website or electronic portal with certain minimum content requirements.
+This law requires associations to establish and maintain a secure internet website or electronic portal with certain minimum content requirements, and provide a method for owners in the association to pay their assessments electronically.

 Associations with fewer than 150 units are "encouraged" to also setup a website for their common interest community.